A fantastic aspect of fishing around South West Rocks is the variety of locations on offer!

 Spanish and spotted mackerel move along the coastal grounds and current breaks.
 They often turn up in mass after Christmas time, but feed best when the currents push warm water in close.

 The speed of these toothy pelagic predators is something to behold and there is no mistaking that first howling run and thrashing head shakes.

 Mulloway (jewfish), cobia (black kingfish), longtail tuna (northern bluefin) and reef species like snapper are often in the same areas feeding underneath the macks’.
 Floating an unweighted bait or jigging a soft plastic through to the bottom can be deadly.

 Estuary fishing in the Macleay is famous for producing large mulloway, flathead and at times kingfish and cobia.

 Huge quantity of bait species such as herring, mullet, chopper tailor, white bait and garfish all call the river home.
 They attract many different predators who either live in the channels, or come in and out from the ocean with the tides.

 ‘Bread and butter’ style fish like bream, trevally, whiting, cod, dart and mangrove jacks are also in numbers throughout the system.

 Weed beds, rock walls, deep holes, junctions, bridge piles, channel edges, banks, feeder creeks and mangroves are some of the great habitat that forms this renowned river system.

-Casting soft platics, vibes and hard bodies produces results as does live bait and fresh cut bait.
+Casting soft plastics, vibes and hard bodies produces results as does live bait and fresh cut bait.
 We try to do a mixture during estuary tours, as the fish react differently at certain stages of the tide.

 This area suits folk who love estuary fishing, would rather fish calm water or would like to experience the Macleay up close.
 And when the weather is too rough outside we always have these areas to fall back on, it’s not a bad plan B!